Genuine Community Engagement

 Community Consultative Committee

-The purpose of a community consultative committee is to provide a forum for open discussion between representatives of the company, the community, the council and other stakeholders on issues directly relating to the Project’s operations, environmental performance and community relations, and to keep the community informed on these matters.
+The purpose of a CCC is to provide a forum for open discussion between representatives of the company, the community, the council and other stakeholders on issues directly relating to the Project’s operations, environmental performance and community relations, and to keep the community informed on these matters.

-The Bango Wind Farm Community Consultative Committee was established in 2013.
+The Bango Wind Farm CCC was established in 2013.
 Members include:

 - CWP Renewables representatives